fastrgv/AdaVenture/README.md

 The linux executable was built on [RedHat] Scientific-Linux to not only run well, but to rebuild easily.
 I believe this single linux executable will run on most recent distributions of linux.
 It has been tested on OpenSuse and Mint.
-Also should run under wine thusly:

-	* wine binw64/adaventure64.exe

 Mac users can also navigate to the installation directory in Finder and click the "adaventure.app" icon named "AdaVenture".
 Note that any jerkiness experienced while running at HiDpi can be elliminated by editting the bundle-controls to force LowDpi.